-- Use a humidifier to beat the dry air.
+Use a humidifier to moisturize the dry air.
 While multiple units around the house are ideal, one unit in the child’s bedroom is effective.
 Don’t forget to change the water every day.
 Stale water is a breeding ground for mold and bacteria, which can further aggravate dry skin.

 First try a small patch test to check for any possible skin reactions.
 Some beneficial oils are: virgin coconut, jojoba, hemp seed, emu, and olive oils.
 Raw, unrefined, shea butter, while not technically an oil, can be melted down easily in warm bath water.

 Go beyond topical application and consider fish, flax, and borage oil as supplements for added moisture and omega fatty acids all year long.
 Healthy fats are good for your baby’s body and brain!

-- Wrap them up.
+Wrap them up.
 For extra nighttime moisture, try dry wrapping.
-If your child will allow it, heavily moisturize the areas where the eczema is the worst with an oil/cream combo and cover the areas with cotton or bamboo bandages or clothing.
+If your child will allow it, moisturize the areas where the eczema is the worst with an oil/cream combo and cover the areas with cotton or bamboo bandages or clothing.
 Try covering hands with mittens or socks.
-Your kids probably won’t like it, but when our son sees the improvement in his skin the next morning, it’s not as hard to convince him to wrap up the next night.
+When our son sees the improvement in his skin the next morning, it’s not as hard to convince him to wrap up the next night.
 You may have to do this for several nights to see significant changes.

 These tips should help keep eczema at bay, but if you find your child suffering from eczema all year round, you’ll want to consider other possible triggers such as: food allergies or sensitivities, environmental and indoor allergies, and detergents and soaps.